Downtown London and throughout old cobbled Europe, these clay bricks were

 building sites and excavated from the same harbors where they originally

 arrived.
-Specialty markets are a significant home for the ballast brick and continue to see growth.
+Specialty markets are a significant niche for ballast bricks as awareness grows.

-Though Colonial Ballast Bricks may be hundreds of years old, they are versatile
+Though these Colonial bricks may be hundreds of years old, they are versatile

 enough to be used in both traditional and contemporary applications.
-With its
+With their

-natural aged look, irregular surfaces and dense nature, Colonial Bricks are
+natural aged look, irregular surfaces and dense nature, ballast bricks are

-ideal for fireplaces, chimneys, restoration projects, surrounds and as pavers.
+ideal for fireplaces, chimneys, surrounds, paver areas, and restoration projects.